 Some self-defense tools may provide you with a false sense of security and have the potential to backfire and end up hurting you if you are not adequately trained or used to using them.

-Self-defense items such as pepper spray, guns, knives, stun guns, tasers, are risky and unless you are properly and regularly trained, we do not recommend you carry them.
-Why?
+Self-defense items such as pepper spray, guns, knives, stun guns, tasers, are risky and unless you are adequate and regularly trained, we do not recommend you carry them.

-- Risk of self harm: It’s very likely and proven in studies, that first-time users can easily misuse the tool and end up not hitting the target, and can even lead to harming themselves.
-Also, these research shows there are tools like pepper sprays being sold that can actually harm the user due to poor usability or counterintuitive design.
+- Risk of self harm: It’s very likely and proven in studies, that first-time users can easily misuse these self-defense tools and end up not hitting the target, or harm themselves.
+What is more, research shows there are tools like pepper sprays being sold that can actually harm the user due to poor usability or counterintuitive design.

-- Difficult to access: These tools may be hard to reach and find in a moment of danger, so carrying them or having them with you does not mean they will be useful in a time of need.
+- Difficult to access: Many of these tools are carried in your purse and, as a result, they are hard to find in a moment of danger, so carrying them or having them with you does not mean they will be useful in a time of need as you will most likely not even get the chance to reach for them.

-- Can be easily stolen: When you get the tool out, your attacker could quickly steal it from you and use it to attack you instead so you went from a weapon-free attack to a weaponized one.
+- Can be easily stolen: When you get the tool out, your attacker could quickly steal it from you and use it to attack you instead, taking a weapon-free attack to a weaponized one.

 - They are illegal to possess or travel with in most countries: Airlines prohibit most of these tools in your carry-on luggage, and some even in the checked-in baggage, and they are illegal to possess, carry or use in most of the world.

 - Provide a false sense of security: Having these kinds of tools in your purse might give you peace of mind and make you feel safe, but this sense of security is not necessarily true.
-As a result, you may lower your other defenses or pay less attention to your surroundings, missing on other signals.
+As a result, you may lower your other defenses or pay less attention to your surroundings, missing on other signals because you think you are safe in case something bad happens.

-- They require formal and regular training: Tools like these require training, licenses and constant practice to stay up to date and train your muscles and your reactions so you don’t freeze.
+- They require formal and regular training: Tools like these require training, licenses and constant practice to stay up to date and train your muscles and your reactions so you don’t freeze in the face of danger, just carrying them and being able to access them does not guarantee you will be able to use them.

 Best self-defense tools for women we DO recommend